 Domestic vs. Overseas Manufacturers

 A good question to ask when looking for suppliers to manufacture goods is whether you want to source domestically or from overseas.
 Domestic refers to companies located in the United States and overseas can refer to any location outside of the United States.
 In this case, it most commonly applies to Asian countries like China, India, and Taiwan.
-You probably know that in most cases it’s cheaper to source products overseas, but there are other aspects to consider other than just cost per units.
-Domestic and overseas private label sourcing both have their advantages and disadvantages that you will need to know before making a decision.
+You probably know that in most cases it’s cheaper to source products overseas.
+But, there are other aspects to consider other than just cost per units.
+Domestic and overseas private label sourcing both have their advantages and

 - High-quality manufacturing and labor standards